chloealbright/DevHiveMind/Architecture/Choosing Database.md

 - **Project Requirements:** Consider scalability, flexibility, and performance (NoSQL) or data consistency and a mature ecosystem (SQL).
 - **Data Structure:** For well-structured, relational data, opt for SQL; choose NoSQL for flexible models.
 - **Workload Analysis:** Heavy read/write operations may favor NoSQL's performance advantages.

+>[!node]
+>Side note if you use other databases like an H2 in embedded mode it can help in terms of running a database in a restricted environment like TD but it restricts the access of the database to external services that you may want to connect to

 #### **Conclusion:**
 The choice hinges on your project's unique needs.
 Factors like scalability, data structure, and workload should guide the decision-making process.